Skip to main content

 The Cytokine-Mediated Disruption of the Hypothalamic-Pituitary-Gonadal Axis

 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the master regulatory circuit for sex hormone production.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 LH, in turn, signals the gonads to produce testosterone.
+This is a finely tuned feedback loop.
+Pro-inflammatory cytokines are known to exert a powerful suppressive effect on this axis at multiple levels.

 Elevated systemic levels of IL-6 and TNF-α, originating from a chronic injection site, can directly inhibit the pulsatile release of GnRH from the hypothalamus.
 This reduces the pituitary’s stimulus to produce LH.
-For a man on (TRT) who is also using Gonadorelin to maintain endogenous testicular function, this presents a significant conflict.
+For a man on Testosterone Replacement Therapy (TRT) who is also using Gonadorelin to maintain endogenous testicular function, this presents a significant conflict.

-The Gonadorelin is a GnRH analogue intended to stimulate the pituitary, but the is simultaneously sending a powerful inhibitory signal to the very same gland.
+The Gonadorelin is a GnRH analogue intended to stimulate the pituitary, but the systemic inflammation is simultaneously sending a powerful inhibitory signal to the very same gland.
 The result is a blunted response to the supportive therapy, leading to suppressed natural testosterone production despite the protocol’s design.

 How Does Systemic Inflammation Alter Hormone Binding and Availability?